Essential Oils for Sinus Congestion: The 10 Best Oils Backed by Research

 3. Tea Tree Oil (Melaleuca alternifolia)

 Tea tree oil is prized for its broad-spectrum antimicrobial properties.
 Studies in Clinical Microbiology Reviews have documented its activity against bacteria, viruses, and fungi commonly involved in sinus infections.
+The primary active compound, terpinen-4-ol, demonstrates robust antimicrobial efficacy against respiratory pathogens.
 When used as a steam inhalation, it may help reduce microbial load in inflamed sinuses.

 Best for: Congestion associated with infection, recurring sinusitis.